Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 Oh, you didn't see it?
 No.

-He basically got a lot of female voters, especially Gen Z and millennial.
+He basically got a lot of female voters, especially Gen Z and Millennial.
 That tracks.

 Yeah, a lot.
 Like 80 plus percent.

 Yeah, that tracks.
-That trucks.
+That tracks.

 That makes sense.